 The traded market risk function provides specific oversight of each of the main trading areas and is responsible for the establishment of a VaR framework and detailed control limits.
 In all trading areas the NZ Banking Group has implemented models that calculate VaR exposures, monitor risk exposures against defined limits on a daily basis, and 'stress test' trading portfolios.
-The Asset and Liability Committees of both the ANZ National Bank Limited and the ANZ Banking Group provide monthly oversight of market risk.
+The ALCO's of both the Bank and the ANZ Banking Group provide monthly oversight of market risk.

-The ANZ National Bank Limited Chief Risk Officer is responsible for daily review and oversight of traded market risk reports via a service level agreement with the Ultimate Parent Bank.
+The Bank's Chief Risk Officer is responsible for daily review and oversight of traded market risk reports via a service level agreement with the Ultimate Parent Bank.
 The Chief Risk Officers have the authority for instructing the business to close exposures and withdraw limits where appropriate.